-A phoneme is the smallest unit of sound that has meaning within a language.
+A phoneme is the smallest unit of sound that may cause a change of meaning within a language, but doesn't have meaning by itself.
 Phonemes correspond to the sounds of the alphabet, although there is not always a one-to-one relationship between a letter and the sound it makes.
 The word 'dog', for example, has 3 phonemes : /d/, /o/, and /g/.
 However, the word 'shape,' despite having 5 letters, has only 3 phonemes: /sh/, /long-a/, and /p/.
 The English language has approximately 45 different phonemes which correspond to letters or combinations of letters.
 Through the process of segmentation, a phoneme can have a particular pronunciation in one word and a slightly different pronunciation in another.

 Morphemes are the smallest units of words, which provide a specific meaning to a string of letters (phonemes).
 Thus, a morpheme is a series of phonemes that contains a special meaning.
 If a morpheme is removed or changed, the entire meaning of the word can be changed.
 Some common morphemes are re - meaning to do again, or est - meaning to the fullest.
 For example, the word shaped has two morphemes - shape and ed.
 If one were to remove the ed, he/she would change the entire meaning of the word.

 Morphology studies the various types of morphemes, of which there are two main types - free and bound.
 Free morphemes have the ability to function as individual words; for example, cat or water.
 These can also be used in conjunction with other lexemes to create new words (for example, catnip or waterfall).
 Bound morphemes, on the other hand, must be used with a root word or another bound morpheme.
 Examples of bound morphemes include suffixes and prefixes.